twpkevin06222/Gland-Segmentation/README.md

 `dataloader.ipynb` provides description about the data loading pipeline for training data set and testing data set.
 This includes data augmentation and data preprocessing inside the data loader pipeline.

-`inference_testB.ipynb` attempts to provide an overview about the model used, hyperparameters, metrics result and visualisation of the inputs.
+`inference_testB.ipynb` *attempts to provide an overview about the model used, hyperparameters, metrics result and visualisation of the inputs.
 This notebook computes the inference on data set testB.
+(Please view this notebook for primary reference on inferece).

 `inference_testA.ipynb` This notebook computes the inference on testA.